deepjavalibrary/djl/mxnet/jnarator/README.md

-djl.ai - JNA generator
+DJL - JNA generator
 ======================

 ## Overview

-This module is a tool that used by djl.ai to generate JNA code that used to call Native C_API.
+This module is a tool that used by Deep Java Library (DJL) to generate JNA code that used to call Native C_API.

 Most of C API call requires developer write code to convert java data type to C data type.